qsz746/ITMO_with_fast_SRGAN/README.md

 The programming language used to develop the code Python and the version: python/3.6 <br />
+The images for training and testing are in exr. form.
 Deep learning frameworks used: Keras/TensorFlow. <br />
 load nixpkgs/16.09  intel/2018.3  cuda/10.1 cudnn/7.6.5 <br />
 The version of that framework used: For example, tensorflow==2.0.1 . <br />